Miramoop/Miramoop/README.md

 <h1 align="left">I'm Miranda Morris</h1>

-- I graduated from Davenport University with a Bachelor of Science in Computer Science w/ Concentration in Gaming & Simulation in April 2025.
+ - Davenport University Graduate with a Bachelor of Science in Computer Science w/ Concentration in Gaming & Simulation

 ## 📝 Table of Contents